Multiple Output Regression with Latent Noise: Experiments

 \subsection{Methods included in comparison}

-We compare the latent-noise BRRR with a state-of-the-art sparse multiple-output regression method Graph-guided Fused Lasso ('GFlasso') \citep{Kim09}, BRRR/factor regression model \citep{marttinen2014assessing} with and without the \emph{a priori} independent noise model ('BRRR', 'BRRR without noise model'), standard Bayesian linear model ('blm') \citep{gelman2004bayesian}, elastic net-penalized multi-task learning ('L2/L1 MTL') and a baseline method of predicting with target data mean.
+We compared the latent-noise BRRR with a state-of-the-art sparse multiple-output regression method Graph-guided Fused Lasso ('GFlasso') \citep{Kim09}, BRRR/factor regression model \citep{marttinen2014assessing} with and without the \emph{a priori} independent noise model ('independent-noise BRRR', 'BRRR without noise model'), standard Bayesian linear model ('blm') \citep{gelman2004bayesian}, elastic-net-penalized multi-task learning ('L2/L1 MTL'), kernel regression with linear and Gaussian kernels combined with a process for removing confounding factors \citep{stegle2012using} ('KRR with linear kernel + PEER', 'KRR with Gaussian kernel + PEER') and a baseline method of predicting with target data mean.
 GFlasso constitutes a suitable comparison as it encourages sharing of information between correlated responses, as our model, but does that within the Lasso-type penalized regression framework without the use of a noise model to explain away the structured noise.
-L2/L1 MTL is a multitask regression method implemented in the \texttt{glmnet} ~package \citep{glmnet} that allows elastic net regularization and also does not use a noise model to explain away confounders.
-The blm, on the other hand, was selected as a simple single-task baseline.
+L2/L1 MTL is a multitask regression method implemented in the \texttt{glmnet} ~package \citep{glmnet} that allows elastic net regularization.
+It does not use a noise model to explain away confounders either.
+The blm was selected as a simple single-task baseline.

+In one of the experiments, on an association study, latent-noise BRRR is compared with independent-noise BRRR and canonical correlation analysis ('cca'), considered the state-of-the-art methods for the detection of multivariate associations \citep{Marttinen2013,marttinen2014assessing}.
+Additionally, the simple univariate linear model ('lm') is included as it represents the common baseline in association analysis.

+We compare latent-noise BRRR also with two other new models for structured noise modeling.
+In the simulations, we study the performance of correlated Bayesian reduced rank regression ('correlated BRRR'), which is presented in more detail in the Supplementary material.
+In brief, in the correlated BRRR, the correlation structure of the target variables learnt by an \emph{a priori} independent noise model is used as a prior for the regression weight parameters.
+With the NFBC1966 data and the macroeconomic time series data sets, we also study the performance of the method presented in Equation (\ref{eq:latent+independent_noise_model}) in Section \ref{sec:latent_independent_differences} that explicitly models both latent and independent structured noise, abbreviated as 'latent+independent-noise BRRR'.